tyler-ruff/blazedlabs-com/blazedLabs/content/about.md

 Blazed Labs LLC is a product development company founded by Tyler Ruff in 2020.

 * [Discover Blazed](/follow) on social media.

+We are working to turn dreams into reality.
+Our business practices span multiple industries, but all center around the unified goal of individual actualization.
+We operate mostly in New Jersey, but also work closely with global open source contributors.